Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Numerical Results

-For Gaussian MIMO channel, the proposed expression of the ergodic capacity was verified through Monte Carlo experiments and it is shown in Fig. \ref{fig:accurate3}.
-We can observe that the expression in \eqref{new_telatar} matches perfectly with the expression introduced by telatar \cite[Eq.
+For the uncorrelated MIMO Rayleigh fading channel, the proposed expression of the ergodic capacity was verified through Monte Carlo experiments and it is shown in Fig. \ref{fig:accurate3}.
+We can observe that the expression in \eqref{new_telatar} matches perfectly with the expression introduced by Telatar \cite[Eq.
 (8)]{telatar}.
 In Fig. \ref{fig:accurate3}, the comparisons are shown between theoretical expressions and simulation values of the ergodic capacity as a function of the SNR.
 As we can observe in Fig. \ref{fig:accurate3}, for a given SNR, the capacity increases as the numbers of transmit and receive antennas grow.

-Finally, we show the effects of the number of receive antenna elements on the ergodic capacity of Gaussian MIMO channel in Fig. \ref{fig:accurate4}.
-As expected, we observe the ergodic capacity increases in logarithm way with increasing numbers of receive antennas.
-As for optical MIMO channel, the three different ways to compute the Gaussian MIMO capacity give the same results.
-These simulations were carried out to verify the mathematical development made and no inconsistencies were noted.
+In Fig. \ref{fig:accurate4}, we show the effects of the number of receive antenna elements on the ergodic capacity of uncorrelated MIMO Rayleigh fading channel.
+As expected, we observe the ergodic capacity increases in logarithm way with increasing number of receive antennas.
+As for optical MIMO channel, the three different ways to compute the uncorrelated MIMO Rayleigh fading channel capacity give the same results.
+These simulations were carried out to verify the mathematical derivation and no inconsistencies were noted.

+We now focus on the ergodic sum rate for the MMSE receiver.
+We first consider the MIMO Jacobi fading channel.
+Fig. \ref{fig:MMSE2} shows the evolution of the ergodic sum rate for the MMSE receiver versus the SNR over the optical MIMO channel.
+For these results, we suppose that either $m=20$ or $m=8$.
+As expected, the ergodic sum rate increases with increasing SNR.
+Moreover, our simulation results show that the formula derived in Theorem \ref{new_jaco_MMSE} and Monte Carlo simulations provide the same results.

+Finally, Fig. \ref{fig:MMMSE1} shows the evolution of the ergodic sum rate for the MMSE receiver versus the SNR over an uncorrelated MIMO Rayleigh fading channel.
+We compare the sum rate obtained by means of Monte Carlo simulations and the one obtained with the formula derived in Corollary \ref{new_Gau_MMSE}.
+Fig. \ref{fig:MMMSE1} shows that the same results are obtained with both approaches.
+Moreover, it worth noting that, in the case where $r = t = 2$, the obtained results are the same as in \cite{McKay2010}.